 It is amazing that the most amazing value of Le Déhus was not noticed by F.C.Lukis, although he worked in the site for ten years.
 This unique feature – prehistoric stone carving – was hidden – the second capstone of passage grave was broken and lying on the ground.
 Later – in 1898 – capstone was repaired with wire but: again the image was not noticed.

 Only in 1917 there was discovered an image of a bearded man holding a bow and arrows on the surface of capstone.
 This artwork was named Le Gardien du Tombeau – the guardian of the tomb.

 Carving was done before the stone was broken – the lines are seen on both parts of the stone.

-The Bailiwick of Guernsey includes not just Guernsey but also Alderney, Sark and several more islands form the British Crown Dependency, located close to French coast.
+The Bailiwick of Guernsey includes not just Guernsey but also Alderney, Sark, and several more islands that are forming the British Crown Dependency.

 One of the most fascinating groups of archaeological monuments are prehistoric structures made of stones – megaliths.
 Through the ages, people have loved to strain their minds to find a sensible explanation to the many riddles posed by megaliths.